Evently-Event-Management/.github/profile/README.md

 **⭐ Star us on GitHub — it helps!**

-Made with ❤️ by the Evently Team
+Made with ❤️ by the Ticketly Team

 [Architecture](#-architecture-overview) • [Performance](#-performance--stress-test-results) • [Deployment](#-deployment-architecture) • [Documentation](#-documentation)